Books Like The Thursday Murder Club — 7 Cosy Mystery Picks

 Agatha Christie • 1930

 The blueprint: an elderly woman in a small English village whom everyone underestimates, using that invisibility and a lifetime of observing human nature to solve crimes the police cannot.
 Osman has spoken about Christie's influence on the Thursday Murder Club, and Elizabeth is in many ways Miss Marple updated for the 21st century.
 Start with the first Marple novel and work through the twelve that follow.
+If you loved Thursday Murder Club's premise — that age means competence, not decline, and that being underestimated is a tactical advantage — Miss Marple invented that dynamic ninety years ago and still executes it with a precision no one has quite matched.

 Still Life book cover